Akashi-Tai Honjozo Genshu Tokubetsu Saké 0.72l

 In stock

-Excellent and especially very high quality Japanese sake Akashi - Tai Honjozo Genshu Tokubetsu with a distinctive refreshing aroma.
+Excellent and especially very high-quality Japanese sake Akashi - Tai Honjozo Genshu Tokubetsu with a distinct refreshing aroma.

 EAN: 4970860215004